rizac/eGSIM/README.md

    https://ultimatedjango.com/learn-django/lessons/understanding-apps/)

 **In eGSIM we have a project (root directory) named "egsim" with a single user-defined app (sub-directory) called also "egsim"**.
-Hence, the directory structure might look redundant (but as we saw, it isn't).
+Hence, the directory structure might look redundant.
 Also note (see `INSTALLED_APPS` in the settings file) that egsim is not the only used app, as we installed several other builtin apps for our project (e.g. the "admin" app in order to visualize and